CeeDee Lamb Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 - Lamb has been the target of 120 of his team's 647 passing attempts this season, or 18.5% of the target share.

-- With 10 targets in the red zone this season, Lamb has been on the receiving end of 9.8% of his team's 102 red zone pass attempts.
+- Lamb has seen the ball thrown his way 10 times in the red zone this season, 9.8% of his team's 102 red zone pass attempts.

-- The Cowboys have thrown the ball in 57.8% of their plays from scrimmage this year while running the ball 42.2% of the time.
-This offensive attack ranks first in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with the 49ers.